-Add about 1.5kg blanched and chopped tomatoes, a bunch of basil, bay leaf, a good glug of olive oil, some seasoning and a few crushed garlic cloves in the slow cooker and cook for 6-8 hours until the tomatoes have completely broken down.
+Add about 1.5kg blanched and chopped tomatoes, a bunch of basil, bay leaf, a good glug of olive oil, some seasoning and a few crushed garlic cloves to the slow cooker and cook for six to eight hours until the tomatoes have completely broken down.
 You can use a stick blender to make a smoother sauce.

 Slow cooker oats